Keeeeeyoti/trading_journal_assistant/readme.md

-# Trade Journal Assistant (In Progress)
+# Trade Journal Assistant (In development)

 ## Overview
 **Problem**

 Traders need an efficient, smart way to log, store trades, and access data driven insights from those data.

 **Solution**

-**Trade Journal Assistant** is a web-based trading journal designed to make trade tracking smarter, faster, and more insightful.
+Trade Journal Assistant is a web-based trading journal designed to make trade tracking smarter, faster, and more insightful.
 It aims to centralize trade logging, automate performance metrics, and introduce a natural language AI assistant for interactive data queries - all tailored to the workflow of active traders.

 This project is currently in development.

 ## Resources Used
 Database - SSMS

 AI model - Ollama/Ilama3

 Key library used:Pandas, sqlalchemy, streamlit, langchain